glennj/exercism.io/javascript/translation-service/README.md

 ## 4. Fetch a translation, inspect the quality, or request it

-Implement the function `premium(text, quality)` for premium users, which fetches a translation, request it if it's not available, and only returns it if it meets a certain threshold.
+Implement the function `premium(text, quality)` for premium users, which fetches a translation, requests it if it's not available, and only returns it if it meets a certain threshold.

 - If `api.fetch` resolves, check the quality before resolving
-- If `api.fetch` rejects with `NotAvailable`, _request_ the translation instead
+- If `api.fetch` rejects, _request_ the translation instead
-- If `api.fetch` rejects with `Untranslatable`, forward the error
 - If _requesting_ rejects, forward the error

 ```javascript